Daniel Giménez (football manager)

-Daniel Giménez Alcañiz (born 22 June 1984) is a Spanish football coach.
+Daniel Giménez Alcañiz (born 22 June 1984) is a Spanish football coach who is the manager of Malaysia Super League club Negeri Sembilan.

 Career

 Spain

 Born in Barcelona, Spain, Giménez began his career by coaching youth teams in his native city.
 He coached in youth categories for CE L'Hospitalet, CE Júpiter, and the FC Barcelona Academy.
 He then coached the under-19 teams of UE Sants and CB Terlenka.
 Between 2014 and 2016, he was head coach of CD Alegría in the Quarta Catalana.
 In 2015, he obtained the UEFA Pro Licence.

 Move to Lebanon

 In 2016, Giménez moved to Lebanon, where he was head coach of Salam Zgharta's reserve team Amal Salam Zgharta until 2017, when he became head coach of their under-19 team for one season.
-He then moved to the Eleven Football Pro academy, before opening his own academy in January 2020: Club Deportivo Beirut.
+He then moved to the Eleven Football Pro academy, before opening his own academy in January 2020, Club Deportivo Beirut.

 Ahed

 Giménez joined Ahed's technical staff in 2019, and was also a supervisor of the youth teams.
 In September 2019, Giménez was appointed technical director, before becoming Bassem Marmar's assistant coach in November.
 As an assistant coach, he helped Ahed win the 2019 Lebanese Super Cup and the 2019 AFC Cup.

 On 28 July 2020, Giménez was announced head coach of the team, following Marmar's move to Al-Arabi in Kuwait.
 On 28 September, Giménez asked to be relieved of his duties, and returned assistant coach of Ahed.